joinSamBalboa/Homemade-App/README.md

 </div>

-## Difficulties
+## Challenges
 <li>Initially coming up with an idea we would all like working on, it's not easy finding a middle ground between a group of people but we managed it</li>
-<li>We ran into some issues with error handling for both login and registration but this we managed to sort this out</li>
+<li>We ran into some issues with error handling for both login and registration but we managed to sort this out</li>
 <li>Making all the additional features user friendly and not just cumbersome</li>
-<li>Using git initially as we worked on the front end separately and had to add our changes to for others to see; This didn't always go smoothly</li>
+<li>Using Git initially as we worked on the front end separately and had to add our changes to for others to see; This didn't always go smoothly</li>

 ## Wins
 <li>Overall the general aesthetic looking exactly like what we wanted and planned from day one bar some colours</li>
 <li>Adding all the features in time and feeling like we did our best for the project</li>
 <li>Working well as a team and constructively giving feedback on individual work done</li>

+## Key Learnings
+<li>Working with Git; Each of us working on individual features then pushing to development to test and then to the master branch.</li>
+<li>Dividing work between a team and working efficiently to ensure we completed the app on time</li>

+## Bugs
+<li>No known bugs</li>

 ## Author